theVolary/feather/featherdoc/docs/widgets and pages.md

 The `<widgetName>.template.html` file of a given widget is that widget's UI expression.
 This file may contain HTML as well as other embedded widgets (via the `<widget>` tag), [jQuery templating](http://api.jquery.com/jquery.tmpl/), and a couple other _special_ tags that we'll get to later.
 For now we'll just stick with vanilla HTML.

+So, if you're following along, add the above markup to your `sayHello.template.html` file.
+The next step is to actually consume (embed) this widget in a page.

-If you add the above markup to your `sayHello.template.html` file and then issue `feather run` from the command line you'll be able to hit the page from your browser (default URL of `http://localhost:8080/`) and see our completely useless button.
+and then issue `feather run` from the command line you'll be able to hit the page from your browser (default URL of `http://localhost:8080/`) and see our completely useless button.